Wye (rail)

-In railroad structures, and rail terminology, a wye (like the 'Y' glyph) or triangular junction (often shortened to just "triangle") is a triangular joining arrangement of three rail lines with a railroad switch (set of points) at each corner connecting to each incoming line.
+In railroad structures and rail terminology, a wye (like the 'Y' glyph) or triangular junction (often shortened to just triangle) is a triangular joining arrangement of three rail lines with a railroad switch (set of points) at each corner connecting to the incoming lines.
 A turning wye is a specific case.

-Where two rail lines join, or in a joint between a railroad's mainline and a spur, wyes can be used at a mainline rail junction to allow incoming trains the ability to travel in either direction, or in order to allow trains to pass from one line to the other line.
+Where two rail lines join, or where a spur line diverges from a railroad's mainline, wyes can be used at a mainline rail junction to allow incoming trains to travel in either direction.

-Wyes can also be used for turning railway equipment, and generally cover less area than a balloon loop doing the same job, but at the cost of two additional sets of points to construct, then maintain.
-These turnings are accomplished by performing the railway equivalent of a three-point turn through successive junctions of the wye, the direction of travel and the relative orientation of a locomotive or railway vehicle can be reversed, resulting in it facing in the direction from which it came.
-When and where a wye is built specifically for equipment reversing purposes, one or more of the tracks making up the junction will typically be a stub siding.
-In materials and annual taxes, the cost of two junctions is offset by saved capital investment and yearly taxes.
+Wyes can also be used for turning railway equipment, and generally cover less area than a balloon loop doing the same job, but at the cost of two additional sets of points to construct and then maintain.
+These turnings are accomplished by performing the railway equivalent of a three-point turn through successive junctions of the wye.
+The direction of travel and the relative orientation of a locomotive or railway vehicle thus can be reversed.
+Where a wye is built specifically for equipment reversing purposes, one or more of the tracks making up the junction will typically be a stub siding.

 Tram or streetcar tracks also make use of triangular junctions and sometimes have a short triangle or wye stubs to turn the car at the end of the line.

 Considerations

 At junctions

-The use of triangular junctions allows flexibility in routing trains from any line to any other line, without the need to reverse the train.
+The use of triangular junctions allows flexibility in routing trains from any line to either of the two other paths, without the need to reverse the train.
 For this reason they are common across most rail networks.
-Slower bi-directional trains may enter a wye, letting a faster one pass, and continue on the same direction providing service to nearby freight transport or a passenger station.
+A slower train may be signaled to temporarily enter a wye (as a refuge siding in lieu of a passing loop) for a meet with an oncoming train, or to allow a faster one to overtake, and then reverse out to continue in the original direction.

-Where one or more of the lines meeting at the junction are multi-track, the presence of a triangular junction does introduce a number of potential conflicting moves.
-For this reason, where traffic is heavy, the junction may incorporate flying junctions on some, or all, or the legs of the triangle.
+Where one or more of the lines forming the junction are multi-track, the presence of a triangular junction does introduce a number of potential conflicting moves.
+For this reason, where traffic is heavy the triangle may incorporate flying junctions on some of the legs.